-We expect directors to attend all Board meetings and meetings of the committees on which they serve and annual meetings.
+We expect directors to attend all Board meetings and meetings of the committees on which they serve.
 We understand, however, that occasionally a director may be unable to attend a meeting.
-The Board held six meetings in 2015 and the committees of the Board held a total of 12 meetings.
-Each director attended 75% or more of the aggregate of all meetings of the Board and the committees on which he or she served during 2015.
-As we were not a public company until after the 2015 Merger, we did not hold an annual meeting of stockholders in 2015.
+The Board held eight meetings in fiscal year 2019 and the standing committees of the Board held a total of 36 meetings.
+Each director attended 80% or more of the aggregate of all meetings of the Board and the committees on which he or she served during 2019.
+Directors are invited, but are not required, to attend the Annual Meeting of Stockholders.
+At our 2019 Annual Meeting of Stockholders, none of our directors then in office attended in person.